fengdave/dt-arduino-iot-agent/readme.md

-# Deutsche Telekom Cloud Of Things Library
+# Deutsche Telekom Cloud Of Things Arduino Library

 This is an Arduino library to connect to Deutsche Telekom Cloud of Things (DT-CoT) network.